FDLA/FAMTE Conference 2026

 Save the Date

-The Conference Committee is looking for papers that align with the conference theme including innovation, community engagement, AI, sustainability, digital citizenship, quality, and the transformation of educational practices through technology.
+The Conference Committee is seeking papers that align with the conference theme, encompassing innovation, community engagement, AI, sustainability, digital citizenship, quality, and the transformation of educational practices through technology.
 Other papers about digital learning will also be accepted.

 Location: Virtual